The Road to Debt Recovery for Lenders and Borrowers

 A Receiver does not have to be an Insolvency Practitioner.
 Most informed lenders today only appoint Receivers who have obtained accreditation as a Registered Property Receiver, under a scheme regulated by the Royal Institution of Chartered Surveyors and the Insolvency Practitioners Association.
 This ensures qualification, regulation and monitoring, with a complaints process.

-The appointment has to be for an individual (not a company) and the Receiver cannot be an undischarged bankrupt.
+The Receiver’s appointment is personal (i.e. the firm is not appointed) and he or she cannot be an undischarged bankrupt.
 Most Receiverships are taken jointly to ensure continuity where an individual might be away or become incapacitated.
 This could be particularly important during the time of COVID-19.

 Importantly, the lender has a duty not to ‘appoint an incompetent’ and cannot appoint someone who will use the position for an improper purpose.

 ADVANTAGE OF USING A RECEIVER FROM A WIDE SKILL-BASED PRACTICE